scottbucher/BirthdayBot/README.md

 [Join The Support Server](https://discord.gg/9gUQFtz) | [Donate with Paypal!](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=PE97AGAPRX35Q&currency_code=USD&source=url)

-In your discord server Birthday Bot will track your users' birthdays and using their timezone celebrate their birthday through its customizable birthday role and message.
-Even if you have a large discord use Birthday Bot's trusted-role system to only celebrate the users you want to avoid the spam of tracking everyone.
+In your Discord server Birthday Bot will track your users' birthdays and using their time zone celebrate their birthday through its customizable birthday role and message.
+Even if you have a large discord, use Birthday Bots trusted-role system to only celebrate the users you want to avoid the spam of tracking everyone.

+## Quick Start Guide

-Start by using `bday set`
+Start by typing `bday set`.

 ![Example Start](https://i.imgur.com/lEt7I0J.png)